vertica/vertica-prometheus-exporter/documentation/bestpractices.md

 ### COLLECTOR FILE PLACEMENT

-To prevent false console/log output by the Exporter, only put collector yml files in the metrices directory that are associated with collectors you specify in the vertica-prometheus-exporter.yml config file.
+To prevent false console/log output by the Exporter, only put collector yml files in the metrics directory that are associated with collectors you specify in the vertica-prometheus-exporter.yml config file.
 Alternatively, if you want to keep a superset of collectors but change which you use at different times, then instead of the collector_files value specifying a glob (*.collector.yml) , list the yml files individually (vertica_base_graphs,vertica_base_gauges)..

 If yml files not associated with the collectors: value exist in the collector files dir the console output will imply all collectors were loaded.